carpentries-lab/metagenomics-analysis/_episodes/10-Diversity-tackled-with-R.md

 - "The library `ggplot2` allow publication-quality plotting in R."
 ---

+# First plunge into diversity
+*Look at your fingers, controlled by the mind can do great things.
+But imagine if each one have a little brain of its own, with different ideas, desires, and fears ¡How wonderful things will be made out of an artist such as that!*
+	-Ode for multidisciplinarity

 Species diversity, is the number of species that are represented in a certain community.
 Once we know the taxonomic composition of our metagenomes, we can do diversity analyses.